sangecz/payment-tracker/README.md

 ```
 Currency code (ISO 4217), space and amount is considered as one payment.
 Each payment should be on its own line.
 * user / pasted input into console in the same format as input file
-* Config file `config.properties` stores `API key` and `URL` to exchange rate service, sign up for free https://currencylayer.com/signup?plan=1 and insert provided `API key` in the config.
+* Main.java file stores `API` URL to exchange rate service, sign up for free
+https://currencylayer.com/signup?plan=1 and insert provided `API key`.
-If you don't fill `API key`, the program will run, but respective USD amounts for each other currency could not be calculated.
+If you don't fill the key, the program will run, but respective USD amounts for each other currency could not be calculated.
 Anyway jar file contains `API key` for ease of use.

 ### Invalid input